catamphetamine/react-pages/README.md

 ## Monitoring

-For each rendered page stats are reported if `stats()` parameter function is passed as part of the rendering service settings.
+For each page being rendered stats are reported if `stats()` parameter function is passed as part of the rendering service settings.

 ```js
 {